Becoming a father will change your life. You already know that, right?

 I am talking about resources here, not classes.

-Resources can be; baby scanning services, services that answer questions about pregnancy and/or childbirth, or services that can help you prepare your finances ready for the due date.
+- Services that can help you prepare your finances for the due date.

 Prepare the Baby’s Room